 Cochin hens aren’t considered to be the best egg laying chickens.
 They are moderate layers.
 However, they lay throughout the year, with the majority coming in the winter months.

 In a year, you can expect cochin chickens to lay approximately 200 eggs a year.
-These eggs are large in size and have a brown color.
+These eggs are medium-to-large in size and have a brown color.
 Blue cochins tend to lay more than other cochin varieties.

 They’ll start laying at around five months.
 They will produce approximately two eggs per week.
 Although this may not seem like much from one chicken, a flock can lay enough for a family to enjoy.